 To understand an algorithm you have to piece together an understanding yourself from disparate descriptions.
 This is the only tactic that I have found to be successful.

-Desperate descriptions means resources such as the original descriptions of the method in the primary sources as well as authoritative secondary interpretations made of original descriptions in review papers and books.
+Disparate descriptions means resources such as the original descriptions of the method in the primary sources as well as authoritative secondary interpretations made of original descriptions in review papers and books.

 It is common for there to be prototype implementations of a method released with the primary sources and reading this code (typically C, FORTRAN, R or Matlab) can be very enlightening for the details you need to reproduce an algorithm.